gbmhunter/blog/content/electronics/general/kicad/a-beginners-intro-to-kicad/_index.md

 For PCBs with up to 4 layers, you can use the `PgUp, PgDwn, F5, F6` shortcuts to switch between copper layers.
 However once you exceed 4 layers you will have to use the `+` and `-`.
 It might suit you to just use `+` and `-` for any sized board, as there is less muscle memory needed!

-KiCAD has a push and shove router.
+KiCad has a push and shove router.

 ### DRC Rules